EgbieAndersonUku1/Fullstack-fruit-and-veg/README.md

 - **Wishlist:** Option for users to save and manage their favorite products.
 - **Review and Ratings:** Feature to allow users to leave reviews and ratings for products.
 - **Checkout System:** Secure checkout process including payment integration.

-This backend is built with Django to provide a powerful, scalable server-side solution for the Fruit Store.
-As [Django Documentation](https://www.djangoproject.com/) writes:

-> Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
-It’s designed to help developers take applications from concept to completion as swiftly as possible.

 ## Tech